lancon13/nui/context/project_context.md

 ### `NuiButton.vue`

-This is an example of a basic button component.
+This is an example of a versatile button component that can also function as a link or a toggle.

 ```vue
 <template>